jakobwesthoff/pixel_loop/src/tetromino_time/README.md

 To build the Tetromino Timer in conjunction with the Pixel Loop engine, refer to the build instructions outlined in the main Pixel Loop repository.

 ## Usage
-Upon successful build, execute the `tetromino_time` binary to initiate the timer.
+Upon successful build, execute the `tetromino_time` binary to initiate the clock.

-**Note:** This project is currently under development and is not fully operational at this stage.
+Use the `--stopwatch` argument, to spawn it as a timer/stopwatch.